 Minimizing your ecological footprint isn’t a new idea, but building specially designed tiny homes certainly is.

-RV’s, are similar in that you can live in them full time, and they offer greater mobile comfort than living out of a tent or hotel room.
-While they weren’t originally designed with full-time living in mind, many RV’s are just as big as
+RV’s are similar in that you can live in them full time, and they offer greater mobile comfort than living out of a tent or hotel room.
+While they weren’t originally designed with full-time living in mind, many RV’s are just as big as tiny houses.

 It’s a clash of new ideas and old ideas.
 Both styles of small footprint living have advantages and disadvantages.
 Each can work, but they have some important differences you should take into account before you invest in either.